Original Cast (record label): 1988 onwards: Original Cast Records

 In 1988, the drought was finally broken by the release of a studio recording of songs from Brian Gari's first musical Late Nite Comic, which had closed on Broadway in October 1987 after only four performances.
 This, however, also represented the last time that Original Cast would release an album in a 12-inch vinyl LP format.

 The following year, Bruce Yeko embraced the new era of the compact disc by re-releasing what was his company's most popular album: the 1977 cast recording of The Baker's Wife.
 The re-issue included only those songs on the original LP; the additional songs from the EP were omitted because the master tapes had reportedly been mislaid.
 The label went on to produce CD re-issues of several other popular titles from its own back catalogue, often including bonus tracks such as previously unreleased composer's demos.

 Since the early 1990s, Bruce Yeko has continued to release original cast recordings of contemporary musicals from Broadway, off-Broadway, off-off-Broadway, regional tours and beyond.
 Studio albums of previously unrecorded cult musicals from the 1950s and '60s have also been a popular mainstay of the label.
 They are typically made with the original orchestrations, sometimes with original cast members but more commonly with prominent current-day stars of the Broadway stage.
 Amongst the more notable releases in recent years have been a full recording of Martin Charnin's Mata Hari, a concert recording of songs from Kelly with Sally Mayes, Marcia Lewis, Jane Connell, Sandy Stewart and others (including Bruce Yeko himself on backing vocals), and a lavish 2-CD recording containing the entire score from the notorious 1966 flop Breakfast at Tiffany's, featuring original cast member Sally Kellerman along with Faith Prince, John Schneider, Hal Linden and Patrick Cassidy.
-Recent Original Cast releases have included Brownstone (musical) (OC6052) starring Liz Callaway, Brian D'Arcy James, Debbie Gravitte, Rebecca Luker and Kevin Reed; Noël Coward - Off The Record (OC1128) starring Steve Ross as well as Lost Broadway & More, Volumes 1 - 4.
+Recent Original Cast releases have included Brownstone (musical) (OC6052) starring Liz Callaway, Brian D'Arcy James, Debbie Gravitte, Rebecca Luker and Kevin Reed; Noël Coward - Off The Record (OC1128) starring Steve Ross.